OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       We can prove that :math:`P \Rightarrow Q` by proving :math:`(\mathrm{not}\ Q) \Rightarrow (\mathrm{not}\ P)`.

+   pseudo-random probing
+      In :term:`hashing`, this is a :term:`collision resolution` method that stores a random permutation of the values 1 through the size of the :term:`hash table`.
+      Term :math:`i` of the :term:`probe sequence` is simply the value of position :math:`i` in the permuation.

    push
       A specialized term used to indicate inserting an :term:`element` onto a :term:`stack`.